michele-alessandrini/dtm-infracost/finops.md

 Cloud Usage Optimization | Rightsize | Azure Advisor | Cloud instance rightsizing Organizational Alignment | AWS Organization | Subscriptions | Google Cloud resource

-It is worth to notice that all the FinOps domain reflects recommendations and approaches in all major providers.
-By embedding financial management into their (well) architecting frameworks, cloud providers highlight once more how pivotal cost is within system design when it comes public cloud.
-Cost becomes one of the pillars to consider and upon which to make informative decisions, with the same accuracy used to factor more traditional elements such as security ir operational excellence.
+It is worth to notice that all providers cover with services all the domains.
+Also, by embedding financial management into their (well) architecting frameworks, cloud providers highlight once more how pivotal cost is within system design when it comes to public cloud.
+Cost becomes one of the pillars to consider and upon which to make informative decisions, with the same accuracy used to factor more traditional elements such as security or operational excellence.

 # FinOps from the trenches